Longest recorded sniper kills

 Royal Marines snipers with Accuracy International L115A1 rifles.
 These rifles are similar to the L115A3 Long Range Rifle used by Craig Harrison but outfitted with Schmidt & Bender 3-12x50 PM II telescopic sights.

 Reports regarding the longest recorded sniper kills that contain information regarding the shooting distance and the identity of the sniper have been presented to the general public since 1967.
 Snipers have had a substantial history following the development of long distance weaponry.
 As weapons, ammunition, and aids to determine ballistic solutions improved, so too did the distance from which a kill could be targeted.
 In mid-2017 it was reported that an unnamed Canadian special forces operator, based in Iraq, had set a new record of 3540 m, beating the record previously held by an Australian sniper (also unnamed) at 2815 m.
-In November 2023, the record was once again broken by 58-year old sniper Viacheslav Kovalskyi of the Security Service of Ukraine, who shot a Russian soldier from a distance of 3800 m during the Russian invasion of Ukraine.
+In November 2023, the record was once again broken by 58-year old sniper Viacheslav Kovalskyi of the Security Service of Ukraine, who shot a Russian soldier from a distance of 3800 m during the Russo-Ukrainian war.